bwolfson978/DataVis10Ways/README.md

 24 points will be based on your Technical and Design achievements, as explained in your readme.

 Make sure you include the files necessary to reproduce your plots.
-You may structure these in folders if helpful.
+You should structure these in folders if helpful.
 We will choose some at random to run and test.

 **NOTE: THE BELOW IS A SAMPLE ENTRY TO GET YOU STARTED ON YOUR README.
 YOU MAY DELETE THE ABOVE.**